 Congratulations to Charles Wisniewski, President of Teddy’s Transportation System, who was recently elected to the Board of Directors of the New England Livery Association.
 NELA is a non-profit corporation dedicated to promoting quality service and management in the ground transportation industry.

 Wisniewski has served as President of Teddy’s Transportation System since 1990 and was the founding executive director or the Connecticut chapter of the National Limousine Association before it merged with NELA.
-Wisniewski served as president of the National Limousine Association from 1993-1994 and has remained on its Board since 1990.
+Wisniewski served as president of the National Limousine Association from 1993-1994 and served on its Board from 1989 to 1994.

 With his new appointment, Wisniewski has the opportunity to help reanimate Connecticut’s professional livery providers in the name of responsible and sustainably safe service, which has become even more important in recent years as app-based ride programs have entered the market.